-Spray white vinegar, baking soda or your commercial stainless steel cleaner on the hob and let them sit for a few minutes.
+Spray commercial stainless steel cleaner on the hob and let them sit for a few minutes.
 Then, use a microfiber cloth to clean up the grime and food deposits.
 It’s important to know that just like wood and fabrics, steel also has grain.
 You won’t damage the surface if you wipe against the grain, however, it’s possible to trap miniature food particles in it.
 So, wipe with the grain instead, to ensure an effective clean.

 If some stains don’t want to come off, don’t torment yourself with harder rubbing.
 Simply use a soft toothbrush to get them off the surface.